EmanuelTabian/rideshare-copilot-backend/README.md

 ### Logout User API

-The Logout User API allows authenticated users to log out by deleting the JWT token stored in the HTTP-only cookie.
-This endpoint ensures that the user's session is terminated securely.
+It allows authenticated users to log out by deleting the JWT token stored in the `HTTP-only` cookie.

 #### Endpoint